shuangke/CSE6242FinalProject/CODE/Barplot/README.md

 This section plots \\
 * medical expendicure
+* labor income
+* accumulative wealth
-* labor income, accumulative wealth and stock investment for different groups of age and health status.
+* stock investment

+for different groups of age and health status.